grimm-co/GEARSHIFT/post/Using-Ghidra-for-Automated-Struct-Identification.md

 In the second case, based on the information available (a single index access), this case would best represent a struct rather than an array, based on what we as reverse engineers can see.

 Finally, once structs are interpolated, we can use Ghidra's API to automatically define these inferred structs in Ghidra's DataTypeManager and retype function parameters.
+Additionally, we can implement type propagation by logging the arguments to each interprocedural call, and if any of them correspond to a defined struct type, then that type is applied at the end once all the structs are created in Ghidra's DataTypeManager.

 # Results